 |Home > Seminars > VIII >|

-Much discussed, the second section is remarkable for the diversity of its contents.
-It combines texts in many different genres, embracing both prose and verse and covering all manner of subjects religious and secular.
+Much discussed, the second part comprises a much discussed miscellany made up of texts in three languages: Middle English, Anglo-Norman, and Latin.
+The contents are remarkable for their diversity.
+Embracing both prose and verse and covering all manner of subjects religious and secular, they range across many different genres.
 Religious texts such as ‘The Harrowing of Hell’ (fols.
 55va–56vb) and the ‘Debate between the Body and the Soul’ (fols.
 57r–58v) are to be found alongside secular lyrics such as ‘The Lament for Simon de Montfort’ (fol.
 59rv) and ‘The fair maid of Ribblesdale’ (fol.
 66v).
 Even among the texts of the same generic type there is much diversity.
 There are, for example, some great contrasts among the hagiographical contents.
 Some are associated with the West Midlands, such as the otherwise unknown Legenda de sancto etfrido presbitero de Leominstria, ‘That which must be read about St Ecgfrith, the priest of Leominster’ (fols.
 132r–133r).
 But there are also items relating to cults far removed from the region, such as a letter authenticating an arca, or ‘chest’, still preserved in the Camara Santa at Oviedo (Spain).
 It lists the relics contained within the arca, other relics at Oviedo, and the privileges granted to the pilgrims by the bishops and clergy of the see (fols.
 131v–132r).
 Such diversity is difficult to explain.
 There would seem to be some kind of hidden rationale to the selection and arrangement of the texts, but that rationale has proved elusive.

 With leaves measuring 280–290×190mm, Harley 2253 is a middle to large format book.
 Though the layout varies between a single and double columns, the texts are usually confined to an area which measures 215 × 145mm.
 The dialect of the Middle English items in the second section, and the incorporation into the binding of fragments of the Mortimer family’s financial records, and also of extracts from the ordinal of Hereford Cathedral point to an origin in the West Midlands.
 (The main seat of the Mortimer family was at Wigmore Castle in northern Herefordshire.)
 This provenance was confirmed in the 1970s when Carter Revard identified the scribe of the second section as a professional copyist based in or near Ludlow.